-- 207. A medical scheme may grant assistance to its members in defraying expenditure incurred in connection with the rendering of any relevant health service.
+- 258. A medical scheme may grant assistance to its members in defraying expenditure incurred in connection with the rendering of any relevant health service.
 Such expenditure may be in connection with a claim that is also made to the RAF, administered in terms of the Road Accident Fund Amendment Act, 2005.
 If members are reimbursed by the RAF, they are generally obliged contractually to cede that payment to the medical scheme to the extent that they have already been compensated.
-This contractual obligation may be in the form of a separate agreement or by an acknowledgment of a clause to this effect in the rules of the medical scheme. - 208.
+This contractual obligation may be in the form of a separate agreement or by an acknowledgment of a clause to this effect in the rules of the medical scheme. - 259.
 The medical scheme has no direct relationship with the RAF.
-Receivables are therefore raised for amounts ceded by members once the medical scheme is notified of the amount to be paid over and the RAF has indicated that the claim is ready for payment because it is only at this time that the asset can be reliably measured.
+IFRS 17.B65(k) states that potential cash inflows from recoveries on future claims covered by existing insurance contracts and, to the extent that they do not qualify for recognition as separate assets, potential cash inflows from recoveries on past claims.
+Generally, amounts receivable from RAF will qualify as an asset long after the medical scheme contract in which the related claim was incurred has expired and therefore generally is not included as part of the inflows when measuring the liability for incurred claims.
+Normally receivables are recognised once the medical scheme is notified of the amount to be paid over and the RAF has indicated that the claim is ready for payment because it is only at this time that the asset can be reliably measured.
 Receivables from the RAF should still be tested for possible impairment despite the RAF's notification of payment of the claim.
 To the extent that the asset cannot be reliably measured, the disclosure requirements for contingent assets should be considered (refer to IAS 37.89).
 IAS 37 states that contingent assets are only recognised once it becomes virtually certain that an inflow of economic benefits will arise.
-The asset and the related income are recognised in the financial statements of the period in which the change occurs. - 209.
-Where material, recoveries from third parties are disclosed separately in the statement of comprehensive income as part of the net claims incurred subtotal.
+The asset and the related income are recognised in the financial statements of the period in which the change occurs. - 260.
+Where material, recoveries from third parties are disclosed separately in the statement of profit or loss and other comprehensive income or notes as part of the net claims incurred subtotal.